-Returning home to assess property damage following a hurricane can be daunting—especially if your home was in a particularly hard-hit area in the storm’s path.
-You could face power outages, water and wind damage, standing water, plus mold and grime.
+Assessing property damage after flooding, a hurricane, tornado or major thunderstorms can be daunting — especially if your home was in a particularly hard-hit area in the path of high winds or surging water.
+You could face power outages, water and wind damage, standing water, the need for debris removal plus mold and grime.

 1. Don’t rush to return

-Head home to assess hurricane damage only when local authorities say it’s safe to do so.
-Wait until flood waters have adequately receded and roadways have been cleared of fallen debris and power lines.
+Head home to assess damage only when local authorities say it’s safe to do so.
+Wait until floodwaters have adequately receded and roadways have been cleared of fallen debris and power lines.

 2. Come prepared with proper safety gear

 Your home may not have electricity when you return, so pack flashlights or battery-powered lanterns and charge your smartphone beforehand.
-Also, remember when hurricane floodwaters enter your home, the water can bring with it “an unknown level of contaminants,” says David Ragsdale, a production manager with Servpro Industries.
+Also, remember that when hurricane floodwaters enter your home, the water can bring with it “an unknown level of contaminants,” says David Ragsdale, a production manager with Servpro Industries.
 To protect yourself against potential bacteria and mold, pack plenty of N95 masks and gloves.
-Ragsdale recommends latex or nitrile gloves — or even simple dishwashing gloves—for cleanup.
+Ragsdale recommends latex or nitrile gloves — or even simple dishwashing gloves — for cleanup.

 3. Check the exterior for safety hazards and structural damage

 The Centers for Disease Control and Prevention, the U.S. Environmental Protection Agency and the U.S. Department of Homeland Security’s Ready.gov site offer additional information on responding after a disaster or flood.

 Before entering the house, check for evidence of downed power lines, gas line leaks, large tree limbs that may have fallen on your roof, or other signs of major structural damage.
 If you note any of these safety risks, don’t enter without getting a professional opinion about your home’s structural safety.